SHARE

 • SWEETENER: If you choose to opt out of brown sugar, you can always substitute with coconut sugar, Agave, or pure maple syrup instead.
 For liquid sweeteners, just adjust the amount of milk used by reducing it by 2 Tbsps to start.

 • WHAT PLANT-BASED MILKS ARE GOOD FOR THIS RECIPE?
-My go-to plant-based brand for Oat milk when using store-bought is the Forager Project.
+My go-to plant-based brand for Oat milk when using store-bought is Ripple Foods.
 However, you can always use your fave or one of the following: Almond, coconut milk, homemade oat milk (froths/foams VERY WELL), flax milk, etc.

 Nutrition